-- (K) The hospital shall have a trauma team activation protocol that establishes the criteria used to rank trauma patients according to the severity and type of injury and identifies the persons authorized to notify trauma team members when a severely injured patient is en route or has arrived at the trauma center.
+- (K) The hospital shall have a trauma team activation protocol that establishes the criteria used to rank trauma patients according to the severity and type of injury and identifies the persons authorized to notify trauma team members when a major trauma patient is en route or has arrived at the trauma center.
 (I-R, II-R, III-R) - 1.
-The trauma team activation protocol shall provide for immediate notification and response requirements for trauma team members when a severely injured patient is en route to the trauma center.
+The trauma team activation protocol shall provide for immediate notification and rapid response requirements for trauma team members when a major trauma patient is en route to the trauma center.
 (I-R, II-R, III-R) - (L) The hospital shall have a plan to notify an organ or tissue procurement organization and cooperate in the procurement of anatomical gifts in accordance with the provisions in section 194.233, RSMo.
 (I-R, II-R, III-R) - (M) There shall be no level III trauma centers designated within fifteen (15) miles of any Missouri level I or II trauma center.

-Hospitals which have continually been level III trauma centers since January 1, 1989, and which are within fifteen (15) miles of a Missouri level I or II trauma center may continue as level III trauma centers, provided they continue to meet standards for level III trauma centers. - (2) Hospital Organization Standards for Trauma Center Designation.
+Hospitals which have continually been level III trauma centers since January 1, 1989, and which are within fifteen (15) miles of a Missouri level I or II trauma center may continue as level III trauma centers, provided they continue to meet standards for level III trauma centers.

+- (2) Hospital Organization Standards for Trauma Center Designation.

 - (A) There shall be a delineation of privileges for the trauma service staff made by the medical staff credentialing committee.
-(I-R, II-R, III-R) - (B) All members of the surgical trauma call roster shall comply with the availability and response requirements in subsection (2)(D) of this rule.
-If not on the hospital premises, trauma team members who are immediately available shall carry electronic communication devices at all times to permit contact by the hospital and shall respond immediately to a contact by the hospital.
-(I-R, II-R, III-R) - (C) Surgeons who are board-certified or board-admissible or complete an alternate pathway as documented and defined by the trauma medical director using the criteria established by the American College of Surgeons (ACS) in the current Resource for Optimal Care Document in the following specialties and who are credentialed by the hospital for trauma care shall be on the trauma center staff and/or be available to the patient as indicated.
-The Resource for Optimal Care Document is incorporated by reference in this rule as published by the American College of Surgeons in 2006 and is available at the American College of Surgeons, 633 N. St. Clair St., Chicago, IL 60611.
-This rule does not incorporate any subsequent amendments or additions. - 1.
-General surgery-I-R, II-I/A, III-P/A. - A. The general surgery staffing requirement may be fulfilled by a senior surgery resident credentialed in general surgery, including trauma care, and Advanced Trauma Life Support (ATLS) certification and capable of assessing emergency situations in general surgery. - B. The trauma surgeon shall be immediately available and in attendance with the patient when a trauma surgery resident is fulfilling availability requirements. - C. In a level I or II center, call rosters providing back-up coverage will be maintained for general trauma surgeons.
-In a level III center, call rosters providing for back-up coverage for general trauma surgeons will be maintained or a written transfer agreement to a level I or II trauma center provided. - D. Surgeons who are board-certified or board-admissible and who are credentialed by the hospital for trauma care shall be on the trauma center staff. - 2.
-Neurologic surgery-I-IH, II-IA. - A. The neurologic surgery staffing requirement may be fulfilled by a surgeon who has been approved by the chief of neurosurgery for care of patients with neural trauma.
+(I-R, II-R, III-R)

+- (B) All members of the surgical trauma call roster shall comply with the availability and response requirements in subsection (2)(D) of this rule.
+If not on the hospital premises, trauma team members who are immediately available shall carry electronic paging devices at all times to permit contact by the hospital and shall respond immediately to a contact by the hospital.
+(I-R, II-R, III-R)

+- (C) Physicians who are board-certified or board-admissible in the following specialties and who are credentialed by the hospital for trauma care shall be on the trauma center staff:

+- 1. Cardiac surgery-I-R;

+- 2. General surgery-I-R, II-R, III-R;

+- 3. Neurologic surgery-I-R, II-R;

+- 4. Obstetric-gynecologic surgery-I-R, II-R;

+- 5. Ophthalmic surgery-I-R, II-R;

+- 6. Dental surgery-I-R;

+- 7. Orthopedic surgery-I-R, II-R;

+- 8. Otorhinolaryngologic surgery-I-R, II-R;

+- 9. Pediatric surgery-I-R;

+- 10. Plastic, oral and maxillofacial surgery-I-R, II-R;

+- 11. Thoracic surgery-I-R, II-R; and

+- 12. Urologic surgery-I-R, II-R.

+- (D) The following specialists who are credentialed by the hospital for trauma care shall be available to the patient as indicated:

+- 1. General surgery-I-IH, II-IA, III-PA.

+- A. The general surgery staffing requirement may be fulfilled by senior residents credentialed in general surgery, including trauma care, and capable of assessing emergent situations in general surgery.

+- B. The trauma surgeon shall be immediately available and be in attendance with the patient when a senior surgical resident is fulfilling availability requirements;

+- 2. Neurologic surgery-I-IH, II-IA.

+- A. The neurologic surgery staffing requirement may be fulfilled by a surgeon who has been approved by the chief of neu-

+rosurgery for care of patients with neural trauma.